apache/systemds/developer-tools-systemds.md

 ### Eclipse Java Only (How to skip Scala)

-Since the core SystemML code is written in Java, developers may prefer not to use Eclipse in a mixed Java/Scala environment.
-To configure Eclipse to skip the Scala code of SystemML and avoid installing any Scala-related components, Maven lifecycle mappings can be created.
+Since the core SystemDS code is written in Java, developers may prefer not to use Eclipse in a mixed Java/Scala environment.
+To configure Eclipse to skip the Scala code of SystemDS and avoid installing any Scala-related components, Maven lifecycle mappings can be created.
 The simplest way to create these mappings is to use Eclipse's quick fix option to resolve the following pom.xml errors which occur if Maven Integration for Scala is not present.

 ![Scala pom errors](img/developer-tools/pom-scala-errors.png "Scala pom errors")